Canada

 The view of Griffintown is spectacular.

 Few man-made places in Montreal or even in Canada are more recognizable than Habitat 67.
-Built over a half century ago, this structure still makes people stand in awe when they see it.
+Built over a half-century ago, this structure still makes people stand in awe when they see it.

 What I personally found amusing about his complex is that it was designed by an Israeli-Canadian architect Moshe Safdie using regular Lego blocks.

-Two islands immediately southeast of Old Montreal - Saint Helen's Island and the artificial island Notre Dame - form Parc Jean-Drapeau that was used as a site of Expo 67 World's Fair.
+Two islands immediately southeast of Old Montreal - Saint Helen's Island and the artificial island Notre Dame - from Parc Jean-Drapeau that was used as a site of Expo 67 World's Fair.

 The park is a must-see for families with children.
 The wildlife is abundant.

-Technically, if you walked al the way from downtown to Parc Jean-Drapeau and feel too tired to continue your journey on foot, you can take a subway back to Montreal which is conveniently located near the Biosphere.
+Technically, if you walked all the way from downtown to Parc Jean-Drapeau and feel too tired to continue your journey on foot, you can take a subway back to Montreal which is conveniently located near the Biosphere.

 But if you're up to a challenge, you'll be rewarded with some of the best views from the Jacques Cartier Bridge.